-The D50 provides lots of status information in the viewfinder, although not all of it will be visible at one time.
+The D70 provides lots of status information in the viewfinder, although not all of it will be visible at one time.
 Here's the skinny:

-- Center-weighted metering reference circle: Shows the 8mm circle that's the default area for centerweighted meter readings. - Autofocus/spot metering zones: Shows the areas used by the D50 to focus and measure exposure. - No Memory Card Warning: Appears when you operate the camera without an SD card installed.
+- Reference grid: This optional set of reference lines can be used to align images. - Center-weighted metering reference circle: Shows the 8mm circle that's the default area for centerweighted meter readings.
+The size of the circle used can be changed in the menu system. - Autofocus/spot metering zones: Shows the areas used by the D70 to focus and measure exposure. - In-focus indicator: Illuminates when an image is focused correctly.

-- Battery Status: Flashes when battery power is low. - In-focus indicator: Illuminates when an image is focused correctly. - Focus area/autofocus mode: Shows the current focus area, and which autofocus mode is in use. - Autoexposure (AE)/autofocus (AF) lock indicator: Shows that exposure and/or focus have been locked.

-- Flash Value lock: Shows when the flash output has been fixed at a particular setting. - Shutter speed: Selected shutter speed. - ◆ Aperture: Selected lens opening. - Exposure display: Shows the amount of over- or underexposure. - Flash compensation: Shows added or subtracted flash exposure.
+- Focus area/autofocus mode: Shows the current focus area, and which autofocus mode is in use. - Autoexposure (AE)/autofocus (AF) lock indicator: Shows that exposure and/or focus have been locked. - Battery status: Current power level of the battery. - Shutter speed: Selected shutter speed. - Aperture: Selected lens opening. - Exposure display: Shows the amount of over- or underexposure. - Flash compensation: Shows added or subtracted flash exposure. - Exposure compensation: Shows added or subtracted exposure.